top of page

 Thank you for checking out my services!
-At this time, I am fully booked for 2021.
-I am available for guess dates starting August 1, 2022.
+At this time, I am fully booked for 2023 and accepting clients with guess dates in 2024.

 Visit my Amazon Store to see all of my favorite birthy things in one place!